Last Updated 03 August 2018

 If you can’t be bothered to read Dickson’s book, read this summary in the New World Encyclopaedia.

 Anyway.
-Is haggis Scottish or Viking?
+Scottish or Viking?
 Your guess is as good as mine!